RKO Pictures: Origin

-Golden Age studio
+History

 Early years

 While the main FBO studio in Hollywood was refitted for sound, production of shorts began in New York at the RKO Gramercy studio Sarnoff had just opened.
-RCA's radio network, NBC, began broadcasting a weekly variety show, The RKO Hour, that became a major promotional vehicle for the studio's films.
+RCA's radio network, NBC, began broadcasting a weekly variety show, The RKO Hour, that became a prime promotional vehicle for the studio's films.
 The first two features released by the new company were musicals: The melodramatic Syncopation, which actually completed shooting before FBO was reincorporated as RKO, premiered on March 29, 1929.
 The comedic Street Girl debuted July 30.
 This was billed as RKO's first "official" production and its first to be shot in Hollywood.
 As with many early RKO films, the producer was studio chief William LeBaron, who had held the same position at FBO.
 A few nonsinging pictures followed, but RKO's first major hit was again a musical.
 The studio spent heavily on the lavish Rio Rita, including a number of Technicolor sequences.
 Opening in September to rave reviews, it was named one of the ten best pictures of the year by Film Daily.
 Cinema historian Richard Barrios credits it with initiating the "first age of the filmed Broadway musical".
 By the end of the year, RKO was making use of an additional production facility—five hundred acres had been acquired near Encino in the San Fernando Valley as a movie ranch for exteriors and large-scale standing sets.

-RKO released a limited slate of twelve features in its first year; in 1930, that figure more than doubled to twenty-nine.
-Initially organized as the distinct business entities RKO Productions Inc. and RKO Distributing Corp., by July the studio was transitioning into the new, unified RKO Radio Pictures Inc. RKO Pictures Ltd. was set up to handle British distribution.
+With RKO Productions' films handled by sibling subsidiary RKO Distributing Corp., the studio released a limited slate of twelve features in its first year; in 1930, the figure more than doubled to twenty-nine.
+That July, RKO Productions Inc. was renamed RKO Radio Pictures Inc. RKO Pictures Ltd. was set up to handle British distribution.
 Encouraged by Rio Rita's success, RKO produced several costly musicals incorporating Technicolor sequences, among them Dixiana and Hit the Deck, both scripted and directed, like Rio Rita, by Luther Reed.
 Following the example of the other major studios, RKO had planned to create its own musical revue, Radio Revels.
 Promoted as the studio's most extravagant production to date, it was to be photographed entirely in Technicolor.
 The project was abandoned, as the public's taste for musicals temporarily subsided.
 From more than sixty Hollywood musicals in 1929 and over eighty the following year, the number dropped to eleven in 1931.